VysotskiVadim/VysotskiVadim.blog/_posts/2020-05-05-qa_guide_to_android_application_testing_part_1_lifecycle.markdown

 </div>

 **Actual result:**
-Dialog is still present after the configuration change, but it does nothing. a user has chosen a red pill, but there is still blue on the screen.
+Dialog is still presented after the configuration change, but it does nothing.
+A user has chosen a red pill, but there is still blue on the screen.

 ### User input loss